 The ability to generalise well is one of the primary desiderata of models for natural language processing, yet how “good generalisation” should be defined and what it entails in practice is not well understood.
 To be able to better talk about generalisation research in NLP, and identify what is needed to move towards a more sound and exhaustive approach to test generalisation, we present an axes-based taxonomy along which research can be categorised.
 Below the infographic, we describe the meaning of the different axes.
 If you are interested in exploring the results of our taxonomy-based review of over 400 generalisation research papers, check our generalisation map exploration page, or search through the references.
-For a more detailed description of the taxonomy and the survey, have a look at our paper.
+For a more detailed description of the taxonomy and the survey, have a look at our paper, and for a comprehensive audiovisual summary watch the video produced in collaboration with SciTube.
 You can describe your own experiments with our taxonomy by including GenBench evaluation cards in your research papers.

 Infographic for the generalisation taxonomy